jokinen77/DataScienceProject1-Orbitrap/README.md

 - **KOionfolder:** sample data for the DataAnlaysis notebook
 - **Orbitool mod:** contains the modifications done to the Orbitool to add the batch export of denoised spectra
 - **peaklists:** automatically generated peaklists available to be loaded for testing

+## Detailed explanation of the notebooks

+### Comparison File
+Contains a couple of experiments with different models and parameters for the training peaks, along with the computed results in graph form.

+### Data Analysis
+Contains most if not all the research done on peak fitting and the various correlations.

+### Data Processing
+Contains the work done on peak fitting, peak selection and models, as long with some tests.
+It doesn't have extensive documentation, rather contains most of the fucntional code.

+### DataScienceProject1
+It is the document that tries to be comprehensive of all the work.
+It is well documented for the initial part of the project, but it isn't as extensive for the last stages.